puicchan/aca-app-1017/blog3.md

 ![GitHub Actions workflow in action](gif/aca-gh-action.gif)

-> **Heads up:** This workflow uses GitHub Actions job outputs to pass the container image name between jobs.
+> **Note:** This workflow uses GitHub Actions job outputs to pass the container image name between jobs.
 That only works on GitHub-hosted runners.
 If you're using self-hosted runners, you'll need a different approach - maybe store the image name in an artifact or use another method to share data between jobs.

 ## Wrapping up